Stanford Binet

 The purpose of this content is to provide a thorough exploration of the Stanford-Binet Intelligence Quotient (IQ) Test.
 By delving into its history, development, and application, we aim to equip our readers with a well-rounded understanding of the test and its relevance in various contexts.
 This article seeks to inform professionals and empower individuals with knowledge about the Stanford Binet IQ Test and its potential to shape educational and therapeutic outcomes.

-The Stanford Binet IQ Test: History and development
+What is The Stanford Binet IQ Test

 The Stanford Binet IQ Test, initially developed by Alfred Binet and Théodore Simon in France in the early 20th century, marked a groundbreaking shift in the assessment of human intelligence.
 Designed to identify cognitive strengths and weaknesses in children, the test aimed to help tailor education to individual needs.
 It was subsequently adapted by Lewis Terman at Stanford University, leading to the name "Stanford-Binet."
 This evolution expanded its scope to assess intelligence across the lifespan, not just in childhood.